kanehekili/TSVAccess/README.md

 Technical database abstraction for the mysql.connector.
 This is the place to change the database backend

 ## Ximporter
-Living in Germany the OWM (old white man) have no understanding for interconnectibility.
-So in order to import data from a retro software that is not able to provide any REST bindings, Ximporter has been created.
+In order to import data from a retro software that is not able to provide any REST bindings, Ximporter has been created.
 It reads a propriaty XLS file and imports it into our system.
 Select a xls file (this feature needs to be adapted to the provider) to import it into the database.
 Due to some restraints on the given infrastructure - this code works on windows.. (but looks a lot uglier)

-Ximporter has been written for "Conplan" and will have to be adapted.
+Ximporter has been written for "Conplan" and will have to be adapted for other backends.

 ![Screenshot](https://github.com/kanehekili/TSVAccess/blob/main/Ximporter.png)